Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-04-25-elle-mcpherson-visits-the-gynaecologist-sounds-like-a-reasonable-blog-post-title-when-you-are-on-strong-painkillers.md

 ---
 layout: post
-title: 'Elle McPherson Visits The Gynaecologist Sounds Like A Reasonable Blog Post Title When You Are On Strong Painkillers'
+title: "Elle McPherson Visits The Gynaecologist Sounds Like A Reasonable Blog Post Title When You Are On Strong Painkillers"
 date: 25-Apr-2014
 categories: tbd
 ---